Since its inception, the Northern Ontario School of Medicine has proudly defied traditional health professional education.

 NOSM’s Board of Directors is comprised of 19 members who reflect the geographic and demographic diversity of Northeastern and Northwestern Ontario, including Indigenous, Francophone, and rural and remote communities.
 It is responsible for the corporate and fiscal governance of the School.
 Membership of the Board of Directors is drawn widely to achieve the balance of skills and expertise required to enable the Board to fulfill its governance responsibilities.

 Directors are recruited based upon their demonstrated ability to contribute to the well-being of the School and to fulfill their fiduciary responsibilities.

 The Nominations & Community Relations subcommittee reviews submissions, interviews and makes recommendations to the Board for election.
-The Committee does not disclose the names or status of nominations at any time.
+The Committee does not disclose the names or status of nominations.

-For general inquiries, please email Gina Kennedy, Secretary, Board of Directors at email@example.com
+For general inquiries, please email Gina Kennedy, Corporate Secretary at firstname.lastname@example.org

 NOSM is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Indigenous people, Francophones, persons with disabilities, and persons of any sexual orientation or gender identity.